 She said: "This was very upsetting for everyone involved, both professionally and personally - but especially for the family.

 "Our team acted correctly by dialling 999.
-They responded appropriately to an apparent need for medical intervention."'Some confusion'
+They responded appropriately to an apparent need for medical intervention."

 The Care Quality Commission (CQC), which regulates healthcare in England, said it was in the process of responding to the coroner's letter.

 A CQC representative said: "Following a previous request from the coroner, we inspected Lucerne House in July 2011 when we found that risks to people from choking were not managed well enough to ensure their safety.